 Bodybuilding workouts such as a 3-day split workout include cardio and resistance training; they aid in reducing body fat and increasing muscle mass for improved health and more muscular appearance.
-Strength training using weights or equipment like a Max Climber improves the muscle fiber by exerting pressure on certain muscle groups.
+Strength training using weights or equipment improves the muscle fiber by exerting pressure on certain muscle groups.
 When used along with cardio exercise, it enhances muscular definition.
 Bodybuilding exercises are classified according to the targeted muscle groups.
 There is also a great deal of literature that discusses what muscle groups to work together.

 The chest, shoulders, and triceps

 Also referred to as the push muscles they collaborate to push resistance away from the body.
 The chest, shoulders, and pectorals represent the larger muscles while the triceps (located at the back of the arm) represent the smaller muscles.
-Apart from shoulder and chest press exercises, trainers may use using dips (for the chest), the overhead press (works the front, side and rear deltoids that make up the shoulder muscles) as well as the reverse and close grip bench press (trains the triceps).
+Apart from shoulder and chest press exercises, trainers may use using dips (for the chest), the overhead press (works the front, side and rear deltoids that make up the shoulder muscles) as well as the reverse and close grip bench press (trains the triceps) or cable crossovers.

 The back and the biceps